weedonandscott/evercas/README.rst

 .. code-block:: python

     # Implement your own put strategy
-    def my_put_strategy(hashfs, src_stream, dst_path):
+    def my_put_strategy(evercas, src_stream, dst_path):
         # src_stream is the source data to insert
-        # it is a hashfs.Stream object, which is a Python file-like object
+        # it is a EverCas.Stream object, which is a Python file-like object
         # Stream objects also expose the filesystem path of the underlying
         # file via the src_stream.name property

-        # dst_path is the path generated by HashFS, based on the hash of the
+        # dst_path is the path generated by EverCas, based on the hash of the
         # source data

         # src_stream.name will be None if there is not an underlying file path